 Geared towards beginners, Surf School with Ruwan offers individual lessons lasting approx. 2 hours as well as half-day courses and packages.
 Including transport and surfboard hire, this affordable surf school is ideal for tourists.
 Costing around $40 for three lessons, you can learn the basic techniques needed to take on the waves as well as beach/water theory.

-Alternatively, if you’re looking for a complete vacation package with surfing lessons included, Surf & Yoga Mirissa is a popular option.
+Alternatively, if you’re looking for a complete vacation package with surfing lessons included when surfing Mirissa, Surf & Yoga Mirissa is a popular option.
 Centrally located, they offer 7 night’s accommodation (single occupancy) with 12 surf lessons for $675.

 Surfboard hire in Mirissa

-If you want to buy a wetsuit or other equipment before heading out, there are also boutiques along the beach – such as Lazyride Surf Boutique that offers all the essentials for affordable prices.
+If you want to buy a wetsuit or other equipment when surfing Mirissa, there are also boutiques along the beach – such as Lazyride Surf Boutique that offers all the essentials for affordable prices.

-As well as fabulous surfing spots, Mirissa has a whole host of other activities that you can enjoy throughout your vacation.
+As well as fabulous surfing, Mirissa has a whole host of other activities that you can enjoy throughout your vacation.

-Enjoyed our guide to surfing Mirissa in Sri Lanka?
-Check out all of our Surfing Destination Guides here.
+Enjoyed our complete guide to surfing Mirissa in Sri Lanka?
+Check out all of our Surf Travel Guides here.